sass/sass/doc-src/SASS_REFERENCE.md

 Sass allows you to choose between four different output styles by setting the `:style` option.
-In Rails, this is done by setting `Sass::Plugin.options[:style]`;
+In Rack, Rails, and Merb, this is done by setting `Sass::Plugin.options[:style]`;
-outside Rails, it's done by passing an options hash with `:style` set.
+otherwise, it's done by passing an options hash with `:style` set.

 ### `:nested`